codingkapoor/intimations-platform/README.md

-# simple-lms-platform
+# intimations-platform
-Platform for simple lms.
+Platform for Intimations.

 ## Scope
 1. Maintains list of all the employees.